dorinma/MPC/README.md

  In order to begin computation, the user must first insert the following data:

  #### Servers' details
  IP addresses and ports of both remote servers.
+Make sure to insert addresses in the correct order (first server A then B).

  #### Session details
  The user must choose either he wants to start a new session of computation, or join an exising one.